 Welcome to the England Hockey Masters section of the website, dedicated to telling you all about Masters Hockey in England.

 Masters Hockey is played by anyone over the age of 35 by men and women throughout the country at club, regional and international level.
-It is an expanding sport and the England Hockey Board is committed to its further development.
+It is an expanding sport and England Hockey is committed to its further development.

 Men's Masters Hockey